-As bridging loans can be arranged much faster than mortgages and other property secured loans, bridging finance can offer the ideal solution to fast auction purchases.
+As bridging loans can be arranged much faster than mortgages and other facilities secured against property, they can offer the ideal solution for fast auction purchases.

 Most mortgage products will take two to three months to arrange, which means it’s very unlikely that you’ll have the money in time to complete the purchase within the 28 days required of a traditional property auction.

-A bridging loan will allow you to purchase the property like a cash buyer.
+A bridging facility will allow you to purchase the property simply and quicky, as if you are a cash buyer.

-Auction finance can be used to purchase residential and commercial properties and land at auction.
+Auction finance can be used to purchase residential and commercial properties at auction.

 There’s a number of different ways that you can use auction finance, including:

-Yes, using a bridging loan can give you the option to borrow 100% of the purchase price if you have other properties to use as additional security.
+You have the option to borrow 100% or more of the purchase price if you have other properties to offer as additional security.

-With bridging finance you can typically borrow up to 75% of a property’s value.
-So if you were to secure the bridging loan just on the property you’re buying at auction then you would be able to borrow up to 75% of the purchase price (gross).
-This means you would need to put in at least 25% cash.
+With a bridging loan you can typically borrow up to 75% of a property’s value.
+Therefore if you secure the bridging loan just on the property you’re buying at auction, then you would be able to borrow up to 75% of the value of the property.
+Surveyors will normally value the property at the auction purchase price, which means you would need to put in at least 25% cash.